pld/bamboo/README.rst

 *bamboo* is an application that systematizes realtime data analysis. *bamboo* provides an interface for merging, aggregating and adding algebraic calculations to dynamic datasets.

-Clients can interact with *bamboo* through a a REST web interface and through Python.
+Clients can interact with *bamboo* through a REST web interface, a Python library, or a JavaScript library.
+For more languages `request a libary <https://groups.google.com/forum/#!forum/bamboo-dev>`_ in the language you prefer.

 *bamboo* supports a simple querying language to build calculations (e.g. student teacher ratio) and aggregations (e.g. average number of students